steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 ```

 First, we need to forward messages to the `DataExchangeReceiverHandler` so that it can process the
-data exchange messages when the host does not support the native API:
+data exchange messages in case the host does not support the native API:

 ```c++
 tresult PLUGIN_API DataExchangeController::notify (Vst::IMessage* message)